shuklak13/Statistics/Statistics.md

 ## Comparing Two Models
 * the difference in deviances follows a Chi^2 distribution
 	* compute statistical significance via `p_val <- 1 - pchisq(A$deviance - B$deviance, A$df.residual - B$df.residual)`)

+## Multinomial Logistic Regression
+* multiple output categories, instead of only two
+	* choose one of them to be the "baseline" via `relevel()`
+	* for each non-baseline category, compare its probability to that of the baseline with Binomial Logistic Regression
+* `mlogit` from the mlogit package
+	* to use this, you must reformat your data using `newDF <- mlogit.data(oldDF, choice = "output variable", shape = "wide")`
+* like with Binomial Logistic Regression, use p-values from `summary()` to determine the significance of predictors.
+Use the odds ratio via `exp(model$coefficients))` to determine the unit change in odds